JGI-Bioinformatics/jaws/test/integration/README.md

     /tmp/jaws-supervisord-dev/bin/supervisord -c /tmp/jaws-supervisord-dev/supervisord-jaws.conf
     logout
     collabsu jaws_jtm
-    /tmp/jaws-supervisord-dev/bin/supervisord -c /tmp/jaws-supervisord-dev/supervisord-jtm.conf
+    /tmp/jaws-supervisord-dev/bin/supervisord -c /tmp/jaws-supervisord-dev/supervisord-cromwell.conf

 Check the status of JAWS services:

     /tmp/jaws-supervisord-dev/bin/supervisorctl -c /tmp/jaws-supervisord-dev/supervisord-jaws.conf status
-    /tmp/jaws-supervisord-dev/bin/supervisorctl -c /tmp/jaws-supervisord-dev/supervisord-jtm.conf status
+    /tmp/jaws-supervisord-dev/bin/supervisorctl -c /tmp/jaws-supervisord-dev/supervisord-cromwell.conf status

 Start the JAWS services:

     /tmp/jaws-supervisord-dev/bin/supervisorctl -c /tmp/jaws-supervisord-dev/supervisord-jaws.conf start
-    /tmp/jaws-supervisord-dev/bin/supervisorctl -c /tmp/jaws-supervisord-dev/supervisord-jtm.conf start
+    /tmp/jaws-supervisord-dev/bin/supervisorctl -c /tmp/jaws-supervisord-dev/supervisord-cromwell.conf start

-Note: there exists two supervisord processes, one for jaws and one for jtm,  even if there are not two separate jaws and jtm users in use at the deployment site.
+Note: there exists two supervisord processes, one for jaws and one for cromwell and the jaws-worker,  even if there are not two separate jaws and cromwell users in use at the deployment site.

 ## Starting the gitlab-runner on Cori20